hypercerts-org/hypercerts/docs/docs/developer/minting.md

 > **Note** If you did not initialize your HypercertsClient with an `operator`, `nftStorageToken` and `web3StorageToken`, the client will run in [read-only mode](#read-only-mode) and this will fail.

+Let's see what happens under the hood:

+First, `mintClaim` checks that the client is not `read only` and that the operator is a `Signer`.
+If not, it throws an `InvalidOrMissingError`.

+Next, the function validates the provided metadata using the `validateMetaData` function.
+If the metadata is invalid, it throws a `MalformedDataError`.
+The function then stores the metadata on `IPFS` using the `storeMetadata` method and returns the `CID` for the metadata.

+Finally, we call the mintClaim function on the contract with the signer `address`, total `units`, `CID`, and `transfer restriction` as parameters.
+If `overrides` are provided, the function uses them to send the transaction.
+Otherwise, it sends the transaction without overrides.

 ## Transfer restrictions

 When minting a Hypercert, you must pass in a `TransferRestriction` policy.
 For now there are only 3 implemented policies: